th3r00t/pyShelf/README.md

 The only currently required configuration is to set book_path to the location of your books.
 ## Current Features
 Currently pyShelf will recursively scan your collection, extract and store some metadata in the sqlite database.
+The basic template system is in place, as well as a template mockup.
+This can be seen hosted on port 8000

 ## Future Goals
 * HTML Frontend for file transfers